 Man has been drawn to the allure of an open flame since time immemorial (or when Prometheus stole it from the Olympian gods).
 Fire has always been vital for life – heating, protecting, cooking and smelting.
 It also serves as a welcoming focal point for social gatherings.
-Dancing around festive bonfires, toasting marshmallows over a campfire or enjoying company in front of the crackling blaze of a fiery hearth.
-Regardless of the use, fire deserves respect and a thoughtful approach when adding it in and around your home.
-It’s especially important given the growing appreciation for outdoor living, or what Norwegians call friluftsliv [Gelter 2000].
-This guide serves as a comprehensive template for evaluating your needs, options and preparations when buying a fire pit or outdoor fireplace.
+Dancing around festive bonfires, toasting marshmallows over a campfire or enjoying company in front of the crackling blaze of a fiery hearth are memorable activities.

-There are many factors that can impact the type of fire furnishing you can or should purchase.
+Many factors can impact the type of fire furnishing you can or should purchase.

-- Legal – Are there local wood-burning laws, building restrictions or permits required?
-Most communities have local ordinances that restrict how close fires may be to homes, structures and trees.
+Are there local wood-burning laws, building restrictions or permits required?
+Most communities have local ordinances restricting how close fires may be to homes, structures and trees.
 There may also be paperwork to file and approvals to get before you can do any major renovations or construction if you’re building a permanent fixture.
 A certified contractor may be required if you’re connecting to gas lines.
 Contact your Homeowners Association or local City Hall for more information.

-- Environmental – What size is your outdoor space?
-A charming backyard might not be able to handle a full-sized fireplace or spacious fire pit.
+What size is your outdoor space?
+A charming backyard might not be able to handle a spacious fire pit.
 It’s important to have a fire that is proportional to the area.
-Also, the architecture or landscaping around your home may make it difficult to accommodate certain types of fires.
+Also, the architecture or landscaping around your home may make certain types of fires difficult to accommodate.
 Is your patio or deck combustible?
-If so, there may be restrictions on what you can install and how.
-Be sure to read through product manuals before making a purchase – clearance and installation requirements will dictate your options.
+If so, there may be restrictions on what you can install.
+Before purchasing, read through product manuals – clearance and installation requirements will dictate your options.
 What about overhanging branches, low-hanging plants, or awnings?
 Is it dry or windy?
-Be aware of how smoke and embers may blow about so guests and neighbors are not bothered and you’re not at risk of setting the area ablaze.
-Windbreaks may be required or you might be limited to installations that are self-contained rather than open-air.
+Understand how smoke and embers blow about to prevent bothering guests and neighbors.
+You also don’t want to risk setting the area ablaze.
+Windbreaks may be required or you might be limited to self-contained installations rather than open-air.

-- Budgetary – How much you’re willing to spend certainly affects your alternatives.
+How much you’re willing to spend certainly affects your alternatives.
 Is money tight or is the sky the limit?
-You can buy a small portable fire bowl for a few hundred dollars, but if you’re building a substantial fireplace in which you can cook, it can run ten thousand or more.
-It really depends on what you’re planning to use it for and how often.
-Do you only get outside occasionally or are you frequently spending the day and evening in the fresh air?
+You can buy a small portable fire bowl for a few hundred dollars, but if you’re building a substantial fire feature on which you can cook, it can run ten thousand or more.
+It depends on how you plan to use it and how often.
+Do you occasionally go outside or frequently spend the day and evening in the fresh air?
 Is this an investment to increase the value of your property?
 High-quality permanent fire installations are attractive to many potential buyers and can increase the appraised value of your home.

 Placement – Where do you plan to put the fire?

 The location of a fire has a strong social impact on your outdoor living space.
-They tend to attract people, so wherever you put one is likely to become a popular gathering place.
+They tend to attract people, so wherever you put one is apt to become a popular gathering place.

-- Away from your house – Placing a fire pit across the backyard on the grass or in a secluded clearing is sure to draw attention from the immediate vicinity around your home.
+Placing a fire pit across the backyard on the grass or in a secluded clearing is sure to draw attention from the immediate vicinity of your home.
 If you have teenagers, you can bet that’s where they’ll congregate to chill and get away from the “rents.”
-Just make sure to keep it in view from a window or porch for safety’s sake.
+Be sure to keep it in view from a window or porch for safety’s sake.

-- Attached to or near your house – Keeping a fireplace on your deck or patio will centralize activity, lessening the chance people will stray.
+Keeping a fire pit on your deck or patio will centralize activity, lessening the chance people will stray.
 You have a bit more leeway here since existing architecture can be built upon for permanent fires.
 Large fire furnishings also work better nearby as they don’t dominate the space like they would out in the open.
-However, you need to be mindful of the ceiling clearance and ventilation in covered patios and make sure that the space is in compliance with any minimum manufacturer requirements.
-An outdoor living room with a fire can be amazing if you plan ahead to avoid issues.
+However, you need to be mindful of the ceiling clearance and ventilation in covered patios and ensure that the space complies with any minimum manufacturer requirements.
+An outdoor living room with a fire can be amazing if you plan to avoid issues.

 Function – What’s the main purpose of the fire?